julieahawkins/git-pratice/README.md

-# git-pratice
+# critical-role

-a practice git repo
+pre-turing website

-What is a readme and why?
+a practice in html and css